SocketDotTech/socket-docs/docs/writing-apps.md

 ### Fund your App

 Next, go on to setup fees so that offchainVM can send transactions and deploy contracts on your app’s behalf.
-On any supported chain, deposit fees against `MyTokenDistributor`’s address.
+On any supported chain, deposit fees against `MyTokenAppGateway`’s address.
 Read more about setting up fees and generating `feesData` [here](/fees).

 ### Deploy Token to chains: DeployMyToken.s.sol